Oracle® Application Server Best Practices Guide

 You can also check the log files of various LDAP processes to ensure there are no errors showing up.

 LDAP audit log service provides more granular information such as security violation information or sensitive events.
 You can further customize the audit log to specific directory operations and events.
-Keep in mind that a large amount of data will be generated

 To install Oracle Application Server, a user needs to be a member and owner of the Oracle Application Server administrator's group.